flo-v/SUSHI_labrotation/README.md

 $ module load Dev/Ruby/3.0.3
 $ bundle exec rails s -e production -b fgcz-c-047.uzh.ch -p 5000
 ```

+### Questions/problems:
+* what is the adress for the ssh connection to the server again? maybe I got somthing wrong?

+* when starting the VPN access to http://fgcz-c-047.uzh.ch:5000 doesn't work

 Then
 * start VPN